-Make just blogged about a giant robot costume that took 5 months to build and cost over $900 in parts and research.
-It looks pretty awesome at a towering 9′2″ tall (costumer wears stilts) and even has some good detail with a little bug that seems to control the robot.
+Make blogged about a giant robot costume that took 5 months to build and cost over $900 in parts and research.
+It looks pretty awesome at a towering 9’2″ tall (costumer wears stilts) and even has some good detail with a little bug that seems to control the robot.

-This one uses the standard boxes, duct tape, foil, and throws in some fake gauges and warning symbols for an overall good effect.
+If you are more of a square and boxy type robot fan, then cardboard boxes are a good and inexpensive choice for a robot costume.
+I found a page where a group of college kids show us how they made their robot costumes.
+You can get some more great ideas for cardboard built robots from flickr.
+This one uses the standard boxes, duct tape, foil, and throws in some fake gauges and warning symbols for an overall robotic effect.
 This one added used CDs for eyes and added eyebrows to get a more evil robot look.
 This one used reflectors for eyes, and what appears to be an off the shelf tap light and lots ‘o’ foil.
 A good amount of DIY robot costumes have some type of dryer vent tubing or similar material for arms.
 These are a simple and easy choice because they are inexpensive, easy to find (local home improvement store), and already a shiny metal looking color.
 Another good and easy accessory is tubes or wires going from one spot on your costume to another.
 You could even try integrating some old circuit boards from broken electronics onto your box to go for the exposed innards look.

 Here is a list of what’s most common for building your very own inexpensive robot costume: